 Each talk will be 30 minutes long followed by 10-15 minutes of Q&A. We encourage talks that are engaging and accessible to a wide audience.
 The topics vary from week to week: some speakers present a paper they are working on, while others choose to give a more informal talk about anything that fascinates them outside of their academic work.
 Think travel experiences, love, art, what philosophy means to us etc. Most of us think philosophically about everyday things and some of the most profound observations and insights come from the mundane.

 The list of the previous talks will be posted soon.
-The first colloquium of the term (Jan 15th) will take place in the boardroom of the philosophy department (JOR 440).
-The permanent location for the Colloquium for this term will be announced soon.
+The location of the first colloquium of the term (Sept 10th) will be announced soon as will the permanent location for the Colloquium for this term if there is to be one.

 If you have any questions about the event, please contact email@example.com

 We look forward to seeing you at these events both as speakers and audience members!